ghazalmoosavi/Kidney-Stone-Segmentation-AttentionUNet/README.md

 ---

-# ⚙️ Training Pipeline
+## Preprocessing

-## 🖼️ Preprocessing
+All images and masks are processed with the following steps:

-* Resize images to **256 × 256**
+* resize to `256 × 256`
-* Normalize pixel values
+* normalize pixel values
-* Convert masks to binary format
+* convert masks to binary format

 ---

-## 🔄 Data Augmentation
+## Data Augmentation

-Strong augmentation is applied to improve robustness:
+To improve robustness and generalization, the following augmentations are applied during training:

-* Horizontal Flip
+* horizontal flip
-* Vertical Flip
+* vertical flip
-* Random Rotation (90°)
+* random rotation
-* Shift-Scale-Rotate
+* shift-scale-rotate
-* Elastic Transform
+* elastic transform
-* Grid Distortion
+* grid distortion
-* Brightness & Contrast Adjustment
+* brightness and contrast adjustment
-* Gaussian Noise
+* Gaussian noise

 ---

-# 🚀 Training Configuration
+## Training Configuration

 | Setting        | Value                 |
 | -------------- | --------------------- |